SparebankenVest/azure-key-vault-to-kubernetes/README.md

 Development of Azure Key Vault for Kubernetes happens in the open on GitHub, and encourage users to:

-* Send a pull request with any security issues found and fixed
+* Send a pull request with
+  * any security issues found and fixed
-* Send a pull request with your new features and bug fixes
+  * your new features and bug fixes
+  * updates and improvements to the documentation
 * Report issues on security or other issues you have come across
 * Help new users with issues they may encounter
 * Support the development of this project and star this repo!